 The clinical group were also significantly more likely to have been in the care of the local authority as a child, possibly making it more likely that such individuals would be viewed as in need of psychological support and therefore referred to services.
 Furthermore, the non-clinical group were significantly more likely to live alone.
-PWID are often referred by their immediate support staff, who may be able to notice distress more readily, so living alone may have reduced the likelihood of being referred for psychological help. .
+PWID are often referred by their immediate support staff, who may be able to notice distress more readily, so living alone may have reduced the likelihood of the non-clinical group being referred for psychological help.
+This implies that individuals in this group may have been just as distressed, but that living alone made this less likely to be noticed, and therefore less likely to lead to a referral.

+The high rates of unresolved attachment, and the presence of traumatic markers in the majority of transcripts support the possibility that the non-clinical group experienced just as much distress as the clinical group.
+It is possible that our results sadly reflect the high rates of abuse and trauma experienced by PWID (Spencer et al., 2005; McDonell, et al., 2019; Fang et al., 2022), and that there is a degree of arbitrariness in terms of who receives psychological help.
+This would need to be explored further with larger samples, and using different methods of differentiating between clinical and non-clinical groups.

 We must also consider the possibility that the AAP limits the ability of individuals to demonstrate secure attachment, or even that it is measuring something other than attachment state of mind in this population.
 This argument is less convincing when we consider that, although the AAP transcripts of PWID tend to be shorter or sparser than typically developing individuals, all of the AAP transcripts could be coded according to the AAP manual, with very similar content and process markers.
 Moreover, the storylines of transcripts with high numbers of segregated systems markers (including traumatic markers) were strikingly similar to the storylines seen in typically developing individuals who also record high segregated systems markers.
 The one exception was a storyline about being bullied for having a disability.
 This may well have reflected lived experience for this individual, especially given the high rates of abuse and victimization experienced by PWID (Wiseman and Watson, 2021).
 Whilst it remains challenging to demonstrate validity for the AAP in this population, the evidence across all the AAP data for PWID has shown links between AAP analysis and clinical material (Gallichan and George, 2016; Gallichan and George, 2018; Gallichan et al., 2023).